CustomerFX/FX.ActivityModuleJS/README.md

 **Value:** true|false, indicating whether the customization is active or not.
 This allows you to easily turn off a customization while testing.
 **Default:** true

+**`container`**
+**Value:** "contactContainer", "regardingContainer", "leadContainer", "categoryContainer", "notesContainer", "datesContainer", "resultContainer".
+Indicates the container to add the control to.
+**Default:** Based on configuration type.

 **`includeTabColumn`**
 **Value:** true|false, indicating whether to add a column to the activity/history tab grids for the value.
 Note: if the type is "lookup" the column will be added as a hyperlink.
 **Default:** false